All You Need To Know: Silk PLA Filament for 3D Printer

 Silk filament is compatible with most common desktop FDM/FFF 3D printers.
 A 0.4mm nozzle can print silk well, but 0.25mm is ideal for maximizing detail.

-Silk fibers can absorb moisture, so dry filament prior to use.
+Silk fibers can absorb moisture, so dry filament before use.
 Store silk in an airtight container with desiccant.

 Filament Storage Vacuum Bag with Electric Charge Pump